BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.Jenkins/Documentation/InstallationGuidelines.md

-Edit the file `jenkins.xml` in the `$env:JENKINS_HOME` directroy.
+Edit the file `jenkins.xml` in the `$env:JENKINS_HOME` directory.
 Find the line `-httpPort:4040` (substitute the port your Jenkins Controller is listening to), and replace `-httpPort:4040` with `-httpPort:4040 -httpsPort:4041`.
 Restart the Jenkins controller service